ammeyjohn/OpenTrends/OpenTrends.md

 ![](http://www.sonarqube.org/wp-content/themes/sonar/images/3clicks.png)

 # Utility #
+* [Notepad++](http://notepad-plus-plus.org/) (**GPL**) - Notepad++ is a free source code editor and Notepad replacement that supports several languages.
+Running in the MS Windows environment, its use is governed by GPL License.
+* [Fiddler](http://www.telerik.com/fiddler) - The free web debugging proxy for any browser, system or platform
+* [LoadUI](http://www.loadui.org/) - LoadUI is enterprise grade Load Testing Tool.
+Tests can be distributed and modified in real time.
+LoadUI is tightly integrated with SoapUI.
+LoadUI uses a highly graphic interface making Load Testing Fun and Fast.
+LoadUI can run in the cloud.
+* [SoapUI](http://www.soapui.org/) - SoapUI is the leading desktop application for functional testing, security testing, compliance testing and surveillance testing as well as inspecting, invoking, monitoring, simulating/mocking of REST/WADL and SOAP/WSDL-based APIs.
+* [KDiff3](http://kdiff3.sourceforge.net/) (**GPL**) - KDiff3 is a diff and merge program that
+  - compares or merges two or three text input files or directories,
+  - shows the differences line by line and character by character (!),
+  - provides an automatic merge-facility and
+  - an integrated editor for comfortable solving of merge-conflicts,
+  - supports Unicode, UTF-8 and other codecs, autodetection via byte-order-mark "BOM"
+  - supports KIO on KDE (allows accessing ftp, sftp, fish, smb etc.),
+  - Printing of differences,
+  - Manual alignment of lines,
+  - Automatic merging of version control history ($Log$),
+  - and has an intuitive graphical user interface.
+  - Windows-Explorer integration Diff-Ext-for-KDiff3 - shell extension included in installer (originally by Sergey Zorin: see also Diff Ext)
+  - KDE-Konqueror/Dolphin service menu plugin
+  - Simplified integration with IBM-Rational-Clearcase for Windows (Details).
+  - Read what else is special in a short abstract (PDF).

 ### IDE ###
 * [Aptana](http://www.aptana.com/) (****) - The professional, open source development tool for the open web.
 It's ready.
 It's time.
 Develop and test your entire web application using a single environment.
 With support for the latest browser technology specs such as HTML5, CSS3, JavaScript, Ruby, Rails, PHP and Python.
 We've got you covered!